HJoonKwon/loftr-pytorch/README.md

 ```

 ## DDP Training
 **NOTE**: If zero-loss is printed, it means the given batch has no valid matches.
-This is not a bug, but a feature of the model.
+This is not a bug, but a design to prevent DDP deadlock.
 The model is not updated because gradients are zero in this case.
 ```bash
 $ cd python
 $ python train_ddp.py --help